A valid passport and visa are required to enter Brazil. Your passport must be valid for 6 months after the date of travel.

 FLY FISHING TACKLE

 The aggressive jungle species are well suited to fly fishing.
 At least two 9- or 10-weight rods are recommended.
 Temple Fork Outfitters Professional Series II and Mangrove Series are good choices.
-Reels should have a smooth drag, hold at least 100 yards of backing, and be spooled with a weight-forward, bass-taper floating line or clear sink-tip line such as Teeny Flats Line/Clear Tip or Rio Tropical Outbound Short.
+Reels should have a smooth drag, hold at least 100 yards of backing, and be spooled with a weight-forward, bass-taper floating line or clear sink-tip line such as Teeny Flats Line/Clear Tip or Rio Tropical Outbound Short/Clear Tip.
 Bring a 200-300 grain fast sink-tip line for deeper water.
 Use

 40-pound monofilament for leader/tippet material.